truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Threshold days" field has been removed from :menuselection:`Storage --> Scrubs --> Add Scrub`.

+* The "Kerberos keytab" drop-down menu in :menuselection:`Directory Service --> Active Directory --> Advanced Mode` and :menuselection:`Directory Service --> LDAP --> Advanced Mode` has been renamed to "Kerberos Principal".

 .. index:: Hardware Recommendations
 .. _Hardware Recommendations: